 To optimize your work-from-home strategy, you need to understand your employees’ individual needs and preferences.
 Figure out what arrangement will maximize productivity and morale for each employee and let them work that way.
 What matters more in the end: having everyone work in the way you feel is best, or having everyone produce the best results?
 If you require a night owl to start work at 7am, you won’t make the most of their talents.

 Encourage constructive criticism

 I already noted that you should care more about what gets done than how it gets done, but you shouldn’t stop at running A/B tests based on conversations you instigate until you get optimal results.
-You should also encourage everyone — and this goes for clients as well as employees — to give you their honest feedback whenever they think it might be useful, and ensure that you’re capable of handling it appropriately (try these tips from Impraise).
+You should also encourage everyone — and this goes for clients as well as employees — to give you their honest feedback whenever they think it might be useful, and ensure that you’re capable of handling it appropriately.